1913 Model T Van – part 12

 It’s a Phoenix Model kit from Jennifer’s of Walsall.

-It’s recommended to use Devcon 5 Minute Epoxy, so I bought some from amazon (as an Amazon Associate, I earn from qualifying purchases).
+It’s recommended to use Devcon 5 Minute Epoxy, so I bought some from amazon.
 This stuff stinks to high heaven with the hardener smelling like rancid, rotten eggs, but it is as advertised at least.

 I prepped and washed the pieces with dish soap in preparation for painting before assembly.
 I primed with Rust-Oleum Self Etching Primer.
 It’s a smelly primer, but its purpose is to bond better with bare metal surfaces.
 I sprayed the handles with Testors Model Master Metalizer Lacquer in Aluminum Plate.
 It buffs to a fine metallic finish.
 I hand painted the grips semi-gloss black.